11bthornton/epq/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 # EPQ
 The website is written using the Laravel PHP framework (README above).
-The website is hosted at epqpoll.org(http://epqpoll.org) and will remain so until December 2018.
+The website is hosted [here](http://epqpoll.org) and will remain so until December 2018.

+It is perhaps also worth noting here that many of the files in the repository are not written by myself since they come pre-packaged as part of the framework.